Misraj-cloud/quran-renderer/README.md

-# Misraj Quran Renderer
+# Misraj Mushaf Renderer

-This library is a powerful and flexible React-based component for rendering Quran pages directly in your web application.
+This library is a powerful and flexible React-based component for rendering Mushaf pages directly in your web application.
 It is designed to handle the complexities of Quranic text rendering, including multiple narrations, dynamic text sizing, and interactive features.

 This project is an open-source initiative built upon the excellent foundation of the [quran.com-frontend-next](https://github.com/quran/quran.com-frontend-next) project.
 While the original project focused solely on the Hafs narration, this library extends its capabilities to include a wider range of Quranic narrations.